Online Degrees In Radiologic Science

 - Post-graduate degrees, PhDs

 - Professional or entry-level certificates

-Students should choose programs that reflect their career goals: those who want to become radiologists must attend medical school and earn PhDs while those considering entry-level radiological technician careers may get by with certificates or associate degrees.
-Also, certificates vary depending on their purpose: some certificates are designed to help entry-level support specialists enter their fields quickly while others are designed for degree-holders who want to become specialists.
+They should choose online radiologic science degree programs that reflect their career goals.
+For example, those who want to become radiologists must attend medical school and earn Ph.Ds. while those considering entry-level radiological technician careers may get by with certificates or associate degrees.
+Also, certificates can vary depending on their purpose: some certificates are designed to help entry-level support specialists enter their fields quickly while others are designed for degree-holders who want to become specialists.

 - Radiographic physics

 Students may also have to complete a capstone project as a part of their online radiologic science degree program.